 You have probably heard about the end of support for Windows 7.
 As a result of the Windows 7 EOL, I recently purchased a new computer (composer rig) to compose music.
 This new computer is, of course, running Windows 10 Pro x64 bit which requires other software to be purchased as well.
 If you've ever bought a new computer, your purchasing does NOT stop after you by the actual computer!
 LOL.

 However, what an exciting time!
 A new composer rig!
-Of course, I got to work right away and moved all my files over, and installed all the hardware, software and instruments that were on the previous computer.
+Of course, I got to work right away and moved all my files over, and installed all the hardware, software, and instruments that were on the previous computer.
 The hardware...ha!
 That is a story for another time!

 I closed the session and the instruments begin to unload and the Pro Tools stalls.
-I see the "Blue Circle of Death" (BCOD), the is what I called it anyway.
+I see the "Blue Circle of Death" (BCOD), that is what I called it anyway.
 If you are not familiar with this BCOD, it does not mean that the entire system is crashing, this is when software is stalling/crashing.
 Usually, not an issue, but a symptom of something else.
 Keep in mind that if it happens too much, there are some steps you can take to dig deeper.

-Now this error is a Windows level error.
+Now, this error is a Windows-level error.
 Yikes!
 After the computer came back up, I reviewed the dump file that I created and was pointing at the Play engine (play.axxplugins).
 The play engine is what actually loads an instrument on a track in Pro Tools.
 Even though it confirmed what was crashing and that it was related to the "unloading" of the instruments, it still did not give me any concrete information to research with.
 However, I researched the issue and found a few articles suggesting to "trash the preferences" of Pro Tools.
 Mmmm!?
 This is interesting, I thought.
-So, I called Sweetwater support, which is where I by all my gear and software, to confirm.
+So, I called Sweetwater support, which is where I buy all my gear and software, to confirm.
 They also suggested to "trash" the preferences.

 Side Note: Their support team is amazing!
 They always have great suggestions and are super knowledgeable.

-With Pro Tools closed, I navigated to %appdata%\roaming\avid\ found the Pro Tools folder and renamed the Pro Tools folder to Pro Tools Old and opened Pro Tools and then my music project.
+With Pro Tools closed, I navigated to %appdata%\roaming\avid\ found the Pro Tools folder and renamed the Pro Tools folder to Pro Tools Old, and opened Pro Tools and then my music project.
 My preferences were reset as expected.
 I played the session and then exited.
 No crash this time!
 I was super excited.
 I tested it a few more times and still no crash.
 Looks like the issue is fixed!

 Well, as usual, I wanted to know more.
 Why did that fix the issue of Protools crashing when closing a session?
 Remember, the crash dump file pointed directly at the Play plugin.
 (Play.axxplugin).
 So, I went back to the location of the Pro Tools Old folder and the new one that was created.
-I pulled up two windows and compared the contents of the each folder.
-I wondered what was different between the to preference folders and noticed something very interesting.
-In the Pro Tools Old folder there was a Saffire.pio file.
+I pulled up two windows and compared the contents of each folder.
+I wondered what was different between the two preference folders and noticed something very interesting.
+In the Pro Tools Old folder, there was a Saffire.pio file.
 This contains Pro Tools I/O settings and interface settings!

 The answer became clear.
 Quick history, the interface that was connected before the current Scarlett Solo was a Saffire Pro 40.